ADR LEVEL III

 One ADR represents one class B share of Grifols and has the same rights.
 The dividends are equivalent to Grifols' class B shares dividends and are paid to investors in US dollars.
 Dividends are converted into US dollars by the depository bank at the prevailing rate.

-The company ADR program is sponsored by Deutsche Bank Trust Company Americas (Deutsche Bank).
+The company ADR program is sponsored by Deutsche Bank.
 As the depository bank, Deutsche Bank performs the following roles for ADR holders:

 - Records and maintains the register of ADR holders.